 Employers are responsible for all charges incurred when shipping promotional material, including customs and return shipping costs.
 On the date of your event, our team will take the items to your venue.
 If you anticipate any leftover swag, arrange for return shipping with our Events Associate.

-The EIS team does not collect or distribute student information for hosting employers.
+The EIS team does not distribute student contact information for hosting employers.
 If you are interested in retrieving student information at your info session, bring a sign-in sheet or tablet that prompts students to input the information you require.

-Student attendance data is collected at EIS to validate that those attending are current students.
-Due to statutory policy under Ontario’s Freedom of Information and Protection of Privacy Act (FIPPA), and policy requirements of the University of Waterloo, student attendance data collected at info sessions by the University of Waterloo, is for internal insight only.
-The data cannot be released to employers for the protection and privacy of students and their personal information.
+Due to statutory policy under Ontario’s Freedom of Information and Protection of Privacy Act (FIPPA), and policy requirements of the University of Waterloo, student contact data cannot be released to employers for the protection and privacy of students and their personal information.

 For directions to campus, please reference the directions to campus information on the University of Waterloo's website.
 Your session will be taking place on our main campus: 200 University Avenue West; Waterloo, Ontario.
 Reference our campus map to locate the building you will be hosting in.